API Reference

 GET/v1/memory/stats

-Get aggregate statistics for all memories stored under your API key.
+Get aggregate statistics for memories owned by your API key.

 bash